-Montana law governs this contract.
-The parties agree that any litigation concerning this bid, proposal, or this contract must be brought in the First Judicial District in and for the County of Lewis and Clark, State of Montana, and each party shall pay its own costs and attorney fees.
-(18-1-401, MCA.)
+Montana law governs this Contract.
+The parties agree that any litigation concerning this bid, proposal, or this Contract must be brought in the First Judicial District in and for the County of Lewis and Clark, State of Montana, and each party shall pay its own costs and attorney fees.

-30. TAX EXEMPTION.
+35. TAX EXEMPTION

-The State of Montana is exempt from Federal Excise Taxes (#81-0302402).
+State of Montana is exempt from Federal Excise Taxes (#81-0302402) except as otherwise provided in the federal Patient Protection and Affordable Care Act [P.L.
+111-148, 124 Stat.
+119].